Which bushings are best for my dedicated race car?

 Polyurethane is an elastomer in the rubber family; it is not a plastic.
 We specifically exclude the use of plastics and nylons in all of our motor mounts and suspension bushings.
-Through our research and testing, we’ve come to the conclusion that plastic and nylon are not suitable for use in either of these locations, due to these materials’ lack of memory.
+Through our research and testing, we’ve come to the conclusion that plastic (including Delrin and UHMW) and nylon are not suitable for use in either of these locations, due to these materials’ lack of memory.
 By this, we mean that if plastic or nylon is compressed, it does not return to its original size; polyurethane does have this memory.
 Also, plastics and nylons have a shorter life expectancy than any urethane, especially the hardest compound polyurethanes.
 We also exclude the use of Delrin in our mounts and suspension bushings due to its brittleness.
 Poly 75D has virtually the same hardness as Delrin, but is not a brittle material.

 We’re proud to offer high-quality, US Military Spec polyurethane performance parts, made entirely in the USA under strict ISO 9001:2015 certified processes.
 What’s even more amazing is that our products are competitively priced compared to other much cheaper alternatives (low-grade poly, Delrin and UHMW), even though the raw-materials cost of our proprietary US Military Spec polyurethane is over 4 times the price of Delrin and over 7 times the price of UHMW!